Contact topology and non-equilibrium thermodynamics: Stability and interlinking

-Observe that $M$, being a connected component of $\{H=0\}$ is invariant under the Hamiltonian flow $\{ \varphi^t\}$ of $H$.
+Observe that $M$, being the union of some connected components of $\{H=0\}$, is invariant under the Hamiltonian flow $\{ \varphi^t\}$ of $H$.
 In the next theorem, we allow $dH(R)$ to change sign along $M$.
 To this end we need the notion of the {\it separating hypersurface} defined by

 Set

 {\bf Assumption $\spadesuit$:} $\Gamma$ is a smooth hypersurface; at the points of $\Gamma$ the contact vector field $v$ is transversal to $\Gamma$ and points into $M_-$.

 \begin{question} Do there actually exist examples where $\Gamma$ is a smooth hypersurface and at the points of $\Gamma$ the contact vector field $v$ is transversal to $\Gamma$ and points into $M_+$? \end{question}